 Individual philanthropies and networks of philanthropic organizations can join in this effort by:

 - Altering internal grantmaking practices to simplify application and reporting processes.
-Global Giving’s streamlined application process or CDP’s Midwest Early Recovery Fund’s clipboard grantmaking application are two examples of funders who altered their practices based on a deep understanding of the complexities and challenges of local service providers.
+Global Giving’s streamlined application process and CDP’s Midwest Early Recovery Fund’s clipboard grantmaking application are two examples of funders who altered their practices based on a deep understanding of the complexities and challenges of local service providers.

 - Participating in more pooled funds, less earmarking and increased multi-year funding have all been highlighted by signatories to The Grand Bargain (described later in the document) as promising practices with less restrictive approaches to providing humanitarian aid to local communities.
 Individual philanthropies and collaborative funding efforts are wrestling with this issue.
 Big problems require innovative funding solutions.